evansmusomi/burger-builder/README.md

 - _Mobile friendly_: `A user can build a burger from their mobile device thanks to responsiveness`
 - _Checkout_: `A user can place an order that's saved in the cloud, including their contact data`
 - _View Orders_: `A user can view orders they've made`
+- _Authenticate_: `A user should be able to signup and sign in to order a burger and view orders`